Judicial Review is a vital mechanism to ensure the rule of law; but misapplied, it can defeat the rule of law.

 - Exercise: The car may be seized in accordance with the power given and all the conditions laid down, and so outwardly wholly lawfully – however a court may still quash the council’s actions if it falls foul of conditions implied into any grant of authority, that the power be used for the right reasons.
 This is a more uncertain position.

 The problematic issue then is when the court is invited to strike down an action which on the face of it is within the council’s powers.
-If a court takes it upon itself to overturn a decision made by someone with authority, to retrain an abuse of powers or what the judge considers an abuse, that is big step to take, apparently contradicting an Act of Parliament.
+If a court takes it upon itself to overturn a decision made by someone with authority, to restrain an abuse of powers or what the judge considers an abuse, that is big step to take, apparently contradicting an Act of Parliament.
 They may do so because of the implied rules.

 The principal code permitting the quashing of an outwardly lawful exercise of power is known as the “Wednesbury rules”.
 These rules were laid down not by Parliament but by judges, in the case of Associated Provincial Picture Houses Ltd v Wednesbury Corporation in 1948.
 The Wednesbury case concerned the lawfulness of conditions placed on a cinema’s licence: the Act gave councils a wide-open power to impose conditions, and the court looked at whether a absolute power is actually absolute.
 In Wednesbury, the King’s Bench Division determined that Parliament would have expected decisions to be made in a particular way and for particular reasons, and that a decision might be reviewed on that basis.

 The Wednesbury Rules

 In Wednesbury, the High Court ruled that a decision which on the face of it is within the powers given is nevertheless unlawful if:

 - In making the decision, the defendant took into account factors that ought not to have been taken into account, or